Giles Cotton: Political positions

 Cotton was a Radical Republican.
 In 1871, Cotton voted to prohibit the public carrying of weapons, including pistols, knives, slingshots, and sword-canes.
 At the time, he was one of twelve black legislators in the Texas House of Representatives.

 Family

-According to The Handbook of Texas, Cotton married a woman by the name of "Miley" prior to 1840.
-On September 5, 1870, Cotton married a woman named Rachel.
-That same year, U.S. census reported that the newlywed couple had seven children living in their household.
+According to The Handbook of Texas, Cotton married a woman named "Miley" before 1840.
+On September 5, 1870, Cotton married Rachel.
+That same year, the U.S. census reported that the newlywed couple had seven children living in their household.
 Owing to his many children, he was "recognized as the father of all the Cottons in Limestone and Robertson counties."